-English for Year 10 students is compulsory and aims to give students every opportunity of working at the appropriate curriculum level while familiarising themselves with NCEA marking schedules.
+English for Year 10 students is compulsory and aims to give students every opportunity of working at the appropriate curriculum level while familiarising themselves with fundamental language skills.
 Students will engage with a range of text types, including poetry, short stories, novels, films, and non-fiction using them to explore and learn about human experiences.
-Students will experiment with a range of communication formats throughout the year.
+Students will also experiment with a range of communication formats throughout the year.
 Junior students are encouraged to read widely outside of the classroom.